Huang Shu-kuang: Military career

 In August 2018, Huang apologized to the family of Huang Kuo-chang, who died in June 1995 while serving in the Republic of China Navy.

 On 15 January 2020, Huang was appointed and promoted as the Chief of the General Staff, succeeding Adm.
 Liu Chih-pin, who had taken over on an acting basis after the death of the last Chief of the General Staff Gen. Shen Yi-ming in a helicopter crash.

+Convener of the Indigenous Defense Submarine

+In October 2018, Huang was named as the convener of the Indigenous Defense Submarine (IDS) program, which became later known as the Hai Kun-class submarine.
+As the convener of the program, Huang spearheaded the overall development of the submarines, which are set to conduct test runs in 2025.
+In April 2024, Huang announced his resignation from the submarine program.
+Huang denied any "political factors" resulting in his resignation, but also drew attention to unfair attacks on him and the submarine program.